 Here, I leave you a couple of recommendations for where to stay in Barcelona.
 For all budgets, of course:

 This is one of the best lower-price options that I could find.
 The location is incredible!
-You will be in the heart of the city and will not have to wonder about public transport or cabs.
+You will be in the heart of the city and will not have to worry about public transport or cabs.
 And if you like, you can just rent a bike at the hostel.
 For that price, this place is unbeatable!

 An affordable hotel with a terrace with views of La Sagrada Familia?
 Yes, that is what this place is.
 The interior looks very modern and clean.
 And wow.
 Check out the terrace.
 It has a rooftop pool with a bar and incredible views.

-This hotel just wins when it comes to location, interior design, terrace.
+This hotel just wins when it comes to location, interior design, and terrace.
 Basically everything.
 It is close to La Barceloneta and offers anything you could wish for in a hotel in Barcelona.
 The perfect option if you would like to spoil yourself during your Barcelona trip.
 (Check out that bathtub inside the hotel bedroom!)

 Want to see all the monuments in Barcelona but you don’t have much time?